Go Forth…

 Sunday Readings from a Missionary Perspective

-Become the Eucharist – Missionary Commentary for Sunday, June 22
+Don’t Miss the Good Part – Missionary Commentary for Sunday, July 20, 2025

 Lorem ipsum dolor sit amet, consectetur adipiscing elit.
 Aenean dolor erat, efficitur sed est quis, blandit mollis ligula.
 Interdum et malesuada fames ac ante ipsum primis in faucibus.
 Mauris vitae eleifend mi.